iampersistent/OSMlib-base/README.txt

 == Testing

 Call 'rake test' to run tests.
-You can change the XML parse the tests should use by setting the OSMLIB_XML_PARSER environment
+You can change the XML parser the tests should use by setting the OSMLIB_XML_PARSER environment
 variable: